mui/material-ui/docs/data/material/components/tooltips/tooltips.md

 ## Distance from anchor

-To adjust the distance between the tooltip and its anchor, you can use the `slotProps` prop to modify the [offset](https://popper.js.org/docs/v2/modifiers/offset/) of the popper slot.
+To adjust the distance between the tooltip and its anchor, you can use the `slotProps` prop to modify the [offset](https://popper.js.org/docs/v2/modifiers/offset/) of the popper.

 {{"demo": "TooltipOffset.js"}}

-Alternatively, you can use the `slotProps` prop to customize the margin of the popper slot.
+Alternatively, you can use the `slotProps` prop to customize the margin of the popper.

 {{"demo": "TooltipMargin.js"}}